 One kind of conditions represented are time conditions.
 The <datetime> element represented in MPEG-21 REL with the <validityInterval> element specifies an interval of time within which a right can be exercised.
 The <interval> represented in MPEG-21 REL with the <validityIntervalDurationPattern> element specifies a period of time within which a right can be exercised.
-Finally, the <accumulated> element represented in MPEG-21 REL with the <validityTimeMetered> specifies the maximum period of metered usage time during which the rights can be exercised.
+Finally, the <accumulated> element represented in MPEG-21 REL with the <validityIntervalDurationPattern> element represented in MPEG-21 REL with the <validityIntervalDurationPattern> element represented in MPEG-21 REL with the <validityTimeMetered> specifies the maximum period of metered usage time during which the rights can be exercised.